huangziwei/huangziwei.github.io/index.md

 ### 2022-

 Postdoc in Data Science, still with Philiip Berens in Tübingen.
-I am currently working on predicting stroke rehabilitation with statistical modeling.
+I am currently working on predicting stroke rehabilitation with statistical modeling and developing [pycircstat2](https://github.com/circstat/pycircstat2), a new version of circular statistics Python toolbox.

 ## Education